Abdallah-Afifi/Analysis-of-Sorting-Algorithms/Algorithms/Heap Sort.md

 It is an in-place sorting algorithm, which means that it doesn't require additional memory for sorting, and it has a time complexity of O(n log n) for the worst, average, and best cases, making it efficient for large datasets.

+Binary Heap

+A binary (max) heap is a complete binary tree in which the value of each parent node is greater than or equal to the value of its child nodes.
+This is known as the heap property.
+A binary heap can be represented using an array, where the parent node of element i is located at index (i-1)/2, and its left and right child nodes are located at indices 2i+1 and 2i+2, respectively.
+ In a min-heap, each parent node has a value less than or equal to its children.

 The algorithm works in two main phases:

-   1. Build a binary max-heap (or min-heap) from the input array, where the highest (or lowest) value is at the root node.
+   1. Build a binary max-heap (or min-heap) from the input array, where the highest (or lowest) value is at the root node (the end of the sorted array)
-    A binary max-heap is a complete binary tree where each parent node has a value greater than or equal to its children.
-    In a min-heap, each parent node has a value less than or equal to its children.
+   This part takes O(n) time, following the below steps:
+      a.
+Starting from the last parent node (i.e., the parent node of the last element), heapify down the node until it satisfies the heap property.
+      b.
+Repeat step a for all parent nodes, working backwards from the last parent node to the root.

    2. Repeatedly extract the maximum (or minimum) element from the heap, swap it with the last element in the remaining unsorted portion of the array, and then adjust the heap structure to maintain the max-heap (or min-heap) property.
+      This part can be done in O(n*logn) time by following these steps: a.Swap the root node (which contains the maximum element) with the last element of the heap.
+         b.
+Remove the last element (which now contains the maximum element) from the heap.
+         c.
+Heapify down the root node until it satisfies the heap property.
+         d.
+Repeat steps a-c until all elements have been extracted and placed in the sorted array.

 Here is an outline of the Heap Sort algorithm: